joemasilotti/JAMTestHelper/README.md

 Both of these helpers work by ticking the run loop a tenth of a second in between checks.
 If the element does not meet the condition after two seconds an exception is raised.

-Exceptions are used over `XCTFail()` so the tests' tests, [`JAMTestHelperTests.m`](UI Tests/JAMTestHelperTests.m), can run valid assertions.
+Exceptions are used over `XCTFail()` so the tests' tests, `JAMTestHelperTests.m` can run valid assertions.
 See that file for more details.

 ## Installation